I have moved. This is the third week in the new house I share with my husband and our gamer son. And we are wading through clutter.

 The tiny kitchen is really tiny.
 Add to that the cat litter tray and the cat basket taking up floor space in the kitchen because we had to keep the cats in for the first few days so that they would not run away.
 Standing room only for one person and that is a nightmare of a kitchen scenario.

 Friends with small kitchens had no sympathy when I told them.
 Yes I used to have to a huge kitchen that hid all the crap, but this is really small I said.
 I made them visit.

 Oh they said, you cannot cook in this kitchen.
 Where did they keep food?
 The drawers are tiny.
 You need some shelves.
 Yes, the kitchen is tiny.

 Of course I knew the kitchen was small when we bought the house and it was always the plan to extend the kitchen into the falling down outhouses outside.
 In the meantime we have installed a surplus book-case in the kitchen for storage.

 All I need now is to find a builder.
 And who has kitchens extended in the winter?
-We are managing with one pot meals and I can use the oven if I move the cat basket and do yoga.
+We are managing with one pot meals and I can use the oven if I move the cat basket and adopt a yoga pose.
 We are going out to lunch on Christmas Day, thank goodness.